 Thor again seemed puzzled.
 To talk? he questioned.

 Yes, 'Sam' said.
-And it's very important that no one hears us, or sees us, and if a chance to talk ever comes while we're at work in the SGC...
-It's against our military's rules for two people in the same chain of command to get too friendly...
+And it's very important that no one hears us, or sees us, and if a chance to talk ever comes while we're at work in the SGC - it's against our military's rules for two people in the same chain of command to get too friendly...
 'Sam' hesitated for a moment.
 And if Colonel O'Neill and I ever seem to be more than friendly...
 She shivered, then hesitated.
-Finally she said, I don't want to get him into trouble because of me, and...
+Finally she said, I don't want him to get into trouble because of me, and...
 She sighed.
 I just need your help in this, Thor.
 I don't know who else to turn to.

-If all else failed, Thor was a male... or had once been a male... and as a male, responded to the tone of agony in 'Sam's voice.
+If all else failed, Thor was a male... or had once been a male... and as a male, responded to the plaintive tone of agony in 'Sam's voice.
 Don't speak of it, Major Carter.
 It is my pleasure to come to your aid.

 'Sam' sighed.
 No, Thor, you should know...
 She looked away, then back to Thor.
 The Colonel and I recently were forced to confess some... feelings... for each other, and...

-'Proginy!'
+'Progeny!'
 Jack barked.
 Now wait a minute!

 She responded.
 I still might be just considering it, Sir.